mrseanryan/chocolate-bars/README.md

 | Expanded image\*                 | Delete               | Prompt to delete the expanded image.   |
 | Expanded image\*                 | Escape               | Close the expanded image.              |

-\* An image is expanded by clicking on the small orange box in the top-right
+\* _An image is expanded by clicking on the small orange box in the top-right of the image._

 ## references